zbm-dev/zfsbootmenu/releng/docker/README.md

-When running a container from the ZFSBootMenu builder image, it is generally expected that some compatible volume (generally, a local directory) will be bind-mounted as a volume at the path `/zbm` inside the container.
-This volume may either be empty or contain a pre-existing ZFSBootMenu source tree.
+When running a container from the ZFSBootMenu builder image, it is generally expected that some compatible volume (generally, a local directory) will be bind-mounted as a volume at the path `/build` inside the container.
+The volume may either be empty or contain a custom ZFSBootMenu configuration and will contain build products (a UEFI bundle, separate kernel and initramfs components, or both) in a `build` subdirectory.
-Specifically, if the volume is not empty, it must contain the following components of the ZFSBootMenu repository:

-- `dracut`, the Dracut module that populates an image with ZFSBootMenu;

-- `zfsbootmenu`, the core ZFSBootMenu components;

-- `bin/generate-zbm`, the executable script that creates ZFSBootMenu images;

-If the build script finds the volume mounted at `/zbm` empty, it will fetch an archive of the official ZFSBootMenu repository on github.com.
-This makes the image capable of producing default images without needing a local clone of the repository.
-The specific commit, tag or branch to fetch can be specified at container run time.
+The container entrypoint expects to run `generate-zbm` directly from a ZFSBootMenu source repository that is available at `/zbm` within the container.
+If the entrypoint finds `/zbm` nonexistent or devoid of files, it will fetch a copy of the upstream source repository and unpack it where expected.
+(The tag, commit or branch to fetch can be specified at runtime or a default will be chosen as encoded in the container image.)
+Any pre-existing and non-empty `/zbm` within the container must contain a copy of the source repository.
+This is useful, *e.g.*, to bind-mount a local clone of the repository into the container.

 ## Command-Line Arguments and Environment Variables